QatwolffPretty/ron95-anpr-detection/README.md

 #### 9. Test Plate Detection
 i.
 Put an image like test_plate.jpg in the project folder.\
-ii. open another terminal, go to your project folder and source venv/bin/activate
+ii.
+Open another terminal, go to your project folder and source venv/bin/activate
 ```bash
 python ocr_test.py
 ```